 Innovation in Teaching Series

-The Garage, Northwestern’s hub for student entrepreneurship and innovation, in partnership with the Office of the Provost and the Faculty Distance Learning Workgroup, is pleased to present a new program to explore new developments in teaching and learning: the Innovation in Teaching Series.
+The Garage, Northwestern’s hub for student entrepreneurship and innovation, in partnership with the Office of the Provost and the Faculty Distance Learning Workgroup, is pleased to present a program exploring new developments in teaching and learning: the Innovation in Teaching Series.

 Thinking Past Campus

 Owen Youngman: Knight Professor of Digital Strategy - Medill School of Journalism, Media, Integrated Marketing Communications

 Students describe Owen Youngman as “creating an incredible environment where you can't help but engage."
 Last year, he was one of the faculty members who taught in the Bay Area Immersion program to give students from our engineering and journalism programs opportunities to engage together at the intersection of design and media innovation.
 He also played a role in creating the Knight Lab, which offers both classes and extracurricular opportunities on campus here in Evanston for students to participate in shaping media through exploration and experimentation.

 Owen shared his experiences and insight, including: